-5. coordination of services with various college and community departments, and individuals and agencies in the community, 6. issuance of Handicapped Parking Permits.
+7. coordination of special parking on campus.
+8. coordination of services with various college and community departments, and individuals and agencies in the community, 9. issuance of Handicapped Parking Permits.
 The Student Health Services will issue a handicapped parking permit to those persons submitting verification of need from private physicians or other responsible agencies.